maryvilledev/cnvm/README.md

 #### Let's Do It!

 - Decide which hypervisor and/or cloud providers you are going to use to build your footlockers
-- If you have chosen cloud providers, make sure that you have your account credentials and the other relevant environment variables set (see below for cloud-provider specific how-to details)
+- If you have chosen cloud providers, make sure that you have your account credentials and the other relevant environment variables set (see below for cloud-provider specific details <b>BEFORE</b> continuing.)
 - Each of the target cnvm footlockers must be able to reach each other over 22/tcp, 6783/tcp and 6783/udp.
  - If you are running on a public cloud provider, make sure you have set up access to allow these ports and protocols